jdasilva42/MachineLearning_Overtopping/README.md

 ## Purpose

-<i>The overtopping discharge is usually computed from an empirical method explain in the Eurotop manual (http://www.overtopping-manual.com).
+<i>The overtopping discharge is usually computed from an empirical method explains in the Eurotop manual (http://www.overtopping-manual.com).

 Based on the CLASH dataset (explaned below), Gradient Boosting Regressor and SVR regression have been trained for predict opvertopping discharges from specific inputs.</i>